 VIN: Vehicle Identification Number

 Since 1980, all Ferraris (except F1 and specific race cars) are equiped with a VIN, a Vehicle Identification Number.
-This uniform 17-digit number was first introduced on US models, as it was required for all road registered cars in the US which were made after January 1st 1980.
+This uniform 17-digit number was first introduced on UK and US models.
+In the US, the NHTSA (National Highway Traffic Safety Administration) required all road registered cars which were made after January 1st 1980 to have a 17-digit VIN.
+In the UK, it was required on all vehicles first used on or after August 1st 1980.
 Other markets soon followed.

 The VIN can be found in several places, but on all models (except the European version of the Enzo and some race versions) it can be seen from the outside: in most cases it's visible on a plate on top of the steering column or at the bottom of the windshield.
 Depending on the model and the market, the VIN can also be found stamped on a plate or in the chassis in the engine room, or on plates in the doors.